tjr214/tree-of-life/implementation-progress.md

 3. Users can switch between different text display modes for Sephiroth
 4. All features work in both full-tree and focus modes
 5. Text remains properly formatted and positioned in all modes

+## Implementation Summary

+We have successfully implemented all the planned text rendering enhancements for the TreeOfLife class:

+1. ✅ **Text Visibility Toggles**:

+   - Added `show_sephiroth_text` and `show_path_text` attributes
+   - Implemented setter methods for controlling visibility
+   - Updated rendering logic to respect visibility settings

+2. ✅ **Sephiroth Text Display Modes**:

+   - Created `SephirothTextMode` enum with four options (NUMBER, TRIGRAM, HEBREW, PLANET)
+   - Implemented mappings for each display mode
+   - Added setter method for switching between modes
+   - Updated rendering logic to display the correct text content

+3. ✅ **Testing**:

+   - Created a demonstration script (`text_mode_demo.py`) that showcases all text modes
+   - Verified functionality in both normal and focus modes
+   - Ensured proper text sizing and positioning for all display modes

+4. ✅ **Documentation**:
+   - Added docstrings to all new methods
+   - Included type hints for better code quality
+   - Created README documentation for the new features

+The only remaining tasks are to update the repository and library README files with the content provided in the README_UPDATE.md file.

+These enhancements provide users with much more flexibility in how they visualize and work with the Tree of Life diagram, supporting various traditional and esoteric approaches to representing the Sephiroth.